ZEBRA INTERNET SERVICES

 DC6.10.3 you fail to settle immediately any Additional Charges due in respect of the use you are making of the Services.

-DC6.11 In the event that you upgrade your account to a package with greater allowances for Traffic or Disk Space, any suspension that we have imposed will be lifted automatically.
+DC6.11 In the event that you upgrade your account to a package with greater allowances for Traffic or Disk Space, any suspension that we have imposed in accordance with clause DC6.10 will be lifted automatically.

 SG1.1 In consideration of your payment of the Charges, we will supply the Goods to you.
 We will use reasonable endeavours to ensure that the Goods correspond with any samples, prototypes or descriptions referred to in the Order or previous batches of Goods supplied, but you accept that it may be necessary for us to substitute Goods where the product specified in the Order has been discontinued, revised or updated provided that the replacements are capable of performing to the standards of the Goods replaced.